Activities

 • Discover the nocturnal world of bats with Norfolk & Norwich Bat Group

-• Find out about the birds that call our farm home with the Iceni Bird Monitoring Group
+• Find out about the birds that call our farm home with the Iceni Bird Monitoring Group.
+In addition to information in the farmyard, there is a separate early morning bird ringing demonstration session, see below

 • Discover where our grain goes to and what food it becomes